bumptech/glide/_posts/2017-04-20-migrating.md

     .transition(withCrossFade(R.anim.fade_in, 300));
 ```

+#### Default transition

+Unlike Glide v3, Glide v4 does **NOT** apply a cross fade or any other transition by default to requests.
+Transitions must be applied manually.

 ### Generated API

 To make it even easier to use Glide v4, Glide now also offers a generated API for Applications.
 Applications can access the generated API by including an appropriately annotated [``AppGlideModule``][[2] implementation.
 See the [Generated API][11] page for details on how this works.